 Hashtag overload

+LinkedIn removed hashtag following in 2024-2025, so hashtags now work more like search keywords than discovery mechanisms.
 Posts with 1-3 hashtags perform best, averaging 14.7 likes per post.
-Push past 5 hashtags and engagement drops sharply.
-Niche hashtags generate 28% higher engagement than broad ones, so "#contentcreators" will serve you better than "#marketing."
+Push past 5 and engagement drops sharply.
+Niche hashtags get 28% higher engagement than broad ones, so "#contentcreators" beats "#marketing."
+Place them at the end, never the beginning.

 Mass-tagging people